 Home & Garden

 Kmart, Target, and Myer all carry various home and garden goods.
 As I mentioned above, Harvey Norman and the Good Guys carry appliances and furniture.
 Another store to try is Good Housekeeping, for kitchen supplies, dinnerware, bakeware, etc. You may also be happy to know that Melbourne has IKEA.
 And if you’re looking for home improvement stores like Home Depot or Lowe’s, check out Bunnings Warehouse and Masters.
+For office supplies, look for Officeworks.

 Arts & Crafts

-Like many business in Australia, most pharmacies (also called drug stores and chemists) are independently owned and every neighborhood has one, but there are a few notable chains.
+Like many business in Australia, most pharmacies (also called drug stores and chemists) are independently owned and every neighbourhood has one, but there are a few notable chains.
 These are Chemist Warehouse, My Chemist, and Priceline.
 Like Eckerd, CVS, Walgreens, and Rite Aid, these Aussie drug stores carry not only medicine, but an assortment of fragrances, toiletries, cosmetics, and so forth.

 Fitness, Sports & the Great Outdoors